Flag of South Georgia and the South Sandwich Islands: Design

-The flag is a blue ensign, with the Union Flag in the canton, defaced with the coat-of-arms.
+An explanation of the symbolism of the flag exists in Roman Klimes' 'Symbols of Antarctica': the lion represents Britain, the torch exploration.
+The reindeer, seal and penguin are local to the islands.

 The flag flies over the main government settlements on South Georgia Island, and the scientific bases of the British Antarctic Survey.

+Colours

+The colours on the flag are that of the British flag, plus a seal:

+Other flags

+Commissioner's flag

 There is also a flag to represent the Civil Commissioner of the Territory, a Union Flag defaced with the coat-of-arms.
 As the Civil Commissioner is also the Governor of the Falkland Islands, the flag is only in use when the Commissioner visits the Territory.
 The original version of the commissioner's flag just displayed the shield (escutcheon) of the full arms, but it was later changed.
 In June 2006, the College of Arms (in Newsletter No. 9) said, "South Georgia and Sandwich Islands: the flag of this overseas territory, illustrated left, has been approved by Her Majesty and accordingly placed on record at the College of Arms, along with the flag of the commissioner of the territory.
 College reference: Standards 5/96, 97."